 *** Charge level dependant

+Redundancy and Autonomy

 User Requirements

 The user requirement also has an important part to play in power consumption.
 For every mile reduction in range for lights the required luminous intensity is roughly halved and hence power consumption reduced.
 The application of visual and audible AtoNs is changing; ranges are being reduced considerably, resulting in far less power demand.